sergeykhbr/riscv_vhdl/README.md

 4. Generate bit-file and load it into FPGA.

-## Step IV: Tutorial "How to build custom Software for RISC-V architecture"
+# Step IV: How to build 64-bits Zephyr v1.6.0 for RISC-V or other custom firmware

 As an example we're going to build two programs:

 * Zephyr OS kernel with ROM-image generation.
 * 'Hello world' example.
 Then load it into the target using Debugger's command.

-### 1. Setup GCC toolchain
+## 1. Setup GCC toolchain

   You can find step-by-step instruction of how to build your own toolchain on [riscv.org](http://riscv.org/software-tools/).
 If you would like